-As a result of the COVID-19 pandemic, financial year 2021 was subject to many uncertainties with respect to the economic environment.
-It is not currently possible to predict the long-term economic consequences of the COVID-19 pandemic and the stabilization measures that have been introduced.
+As a result of the outbreak of the war against Ukraine, financial year 2022 was subject to many uncertainties with respect to the economic environment.
+It is not currently possible to predict the long-term economic consequences of the war against Ukraine and the stabilization measures that have been introduced.